laralove143/sparkle_convenience/README.md

 - Get your bot started with one method
 - Defer, respond to or update responses of interactions without having to track anything yourself
 - Extract interaction data easily
+- Send timed messages that are deleted after a timeout
 - Handle user errors with little boilerplate and with edge cases caught
 - Log internal errors with webhooks
 - Much more you can find out in the docs!